Is HVAC Preventive Maintenance Worth It?

 Regular Maintenance Helps You Maintain Your Warranty — HVAC systems come with a limited warranty, usually necessitating preventive maintenance by a qualified technician in order to remain in effect.
 You’re advised to inspect your warranty certificate on your HVAC unit to determine if this requirement applies to you.
 This stipulation on your warranty is a clear indication of how important it is to do preventive maintenance on your HVAC unit.

-Preventive Maintenance Avoids Costly Downtime — Scheduling routine service visits with Apollo Heating and Air Conditioning will significantly improve your chances of preventing serious equipment failure and you will enjoy substantial energy savings.
+Preventive Maintenance Avoids Costly Downtime — Scheduling routine service visits with Apollo Heating and Air Conditioning will significantly improve your chances of preventing a serious equipment failure and you will enjoy substantial energy savings.
 Highly trained and experienced HVAC technicians at Apollo Heating and Air Conditioning know just what to look for during a routine inspection.
-Our technicians’ exceptional skills and knowledge at Apollo translate into faster and less expensive maintenance appointments, minimizing your downtime, and enhancing customer satisfaction.
+Our technicians’ exceptional skills and knowledge at Apollo translate into faster and less expensive maintenance appointments, minimizing your downtime and enhancing customer satisfaction.

 How Often Should Your HVAC System be Serviced?

 At Apollo Heating and Air Conditioning, we recommend you have your HVAC unit serviced at least once a year, although twice a year is preferred to optimize seasonal performance.
 Opportune times to schedule maintenance appointments are in the spring before the air conditioner needs to operate the most and then in the fall before you turn on the furnace.

 Because it gets so warm during the summer months here in the Tri-Cities, it is highly recommended to service your HVAC system in the spring.

 Here are some interesting statistics to put into perspective how heavily used your HVAC system is during the course of a year:

 - If your car was used as often as your air conditioner and furnace, it would have traveled more than 200,000 miles annually.